NSIDC Special Report 12

 Distribution is the key component to the ECS system.
 Ingest and archival of data have little purpose if there are no users who obtain these data.
 The ECS system can thus be likened to a library, and NSIDC Operators and User Services Representatives to its librarians.
 NSIDC plays an important role in "handing off" data that start with the satellite and end with students, scientists, and organizations who put those data to use.

-Please see the EOSDIS Acronyms list for a general list of acronyms.
 The following acronyms are used in this document:

 a.k.a. - also known as